Monks in the procession at dawn in Luang Prabang, Laos

-Le Grande Tour, Days 4 – 6: Questioning Luang Prabang
+Le Grande Tour, Days 4-6: Questioning Luang Prabang

-LUANG PRABANG, Laos — The humorous tag for Lao PDR is “Lao—please don’t rush,” but after two days on a boat, I found myself unable to slow my bolt through the Lao People’s Democratic Republic, eager as I was to get to Vietnam.
+LUANG PRABANG, Laos—The humorous tag for Lao PDR is “Lao—please don’t rush,” but after two days on a boat, I found myself unable to slow my bolt through the Lao People’s Democratic Republic, eager as I was to get to Vietnam.
 But that didn’t stop me from spending almost a week in the “mysterious” and “forgotten” land of Laos (as the travelers’ narratives usually call it.)

 After our bus ride down the river, our somewhat irritable and frazzled collection of river rats pulled up to the wharf in Luang Prabang, Lao’s old royal capital until the communists took over in 1975.
 The golden stupa on the top of Mount Phou Si glowed warmly in the dying light of the day, while the usual touts tried to attract us to various hotels and guesthouses.
 Lots of offers of “cheap rooms!” and “free wi-fi!” surrounded me, but ignoring them, I trudged up the hill and made my way to the Hotel of the Trois Nagas, a boutique joint that was a bit overpriced ($200/night!
 In Laos!) but a lovely tonic to two days on the Mekong.

 I chose the Trois Nagas because it was down the street from the Wat Sen, one of the many Buddhist temples that has made Luang Prabang a UNESCO World Heritage Site. (more on this later.)
 In the wee, early hours, monks and novices, clad in burnt sienna robes and bright yellow sashes, embark on the traditional procession through town, while Buddhist faithful kneel to donate handfuls of sticky rice and other food into monks’ alms bowls.
-I was eager to see the the monk’s silent procession down Sakkhaline Street, so I roused myself at 5:30 a.m.
+I was eager to see the monk’s silent procession down Sakkhaline Street, so I roused myself at 5:30 a.m.

 It lived up to its billing as a mystical, spiritual moment.
 As the hour progressed, the blackness of night gave way to the cool blues of the early dawn and then, off in the cool gloom, a splash of orange against the darkness.
-The first in a line of monks and novices, some barely big and old enough to carry their bowls, trooped down the street from the temples, the only sound the padding of their bare feet on the concrete sidewalks — and the clicking of camera shutters.
+The first in a line of monks and novices, some barely big and old enough to carry their bowls, trooped down the street from the temples, the only sound the padding of their bare feet on the concrete sidewalks—and the clicking of camera shutters.
 I certainly wasn’t alone in capturing the moment in pixels.

-I worried about not having a donations; I didn’t feel quite right about taking photographs and giving nothing back, even if I’m not Buddhist.
+I worried about not having a donation; I didn’t feel quite right about taking photographs and giving nothing back, even if I’m not Buddhist.
 So I paid a street vendor for a packet of sticky rice to give to the monks.
 Then I asked her to handle the donations so I could take pics.
 She seemed confused, then delighted, as she was probably going to do this anyway, and she got a few thousand spare kips for doing what she did every morning.
 So she got cash, was able to make merit, as the Buddhists say, and I got to take pictures while feeling OK about it.
 Win-win, right?

 Not really.
 Apparently, paying a street vendor for the monk’s food is one of the most exploitive thing one can do in Luang Prabang.
 (I should really read Lonely Planet more closely.)
 The monks don’t eat the food provided by the vendors, as they’re not sure of the sincerity in the giving or, as important, of its quality.
 Lonely Planet reports monks sometimes falling ill from the food given by tourists.
 Some of the monasteries have gone so far as to suggest ending the practice, but in true heavy-handed fashion, the government in Vientiane said if the monks did that, they would simply replace them with locals in robes to keep the tourist revenue coming in.